Germey/LaravelGeetest/README.md

 {!!
 Geetest::setGeetestUrl('/auth/geetest')->render() !!}
 ```

 By `setGeetestUrl` method you can set Geetest Ajax Url.
-If it is configured, it will override `geetest_url` configured in `config/geetest.php`.
+If it is configured, it will override `url` configured in `config/geetest.php`.

 ### Configure Alert Message

 You can configure alert message by configure `client_fail_alert` and `server_fail_alert` in `config/geetest.php`.

-## Language
+### Configure Language

 Geetest supports different language.